- Want to Know More About Saltillo Tile Flooring?

 How Much Does Saltillo Tile Cost?

 The price for Saltillo flooring ranges between $3.00 – $10.00 per square foot.
 But also, many factors determine the exact price, including color, tile pattern, and quantity.
 Unsealed tiles are less expensive upfront.
-But due to the cost of adding coats of sealer, it’s usually less expensive in the long run to purchase presealed tiles at the onset.
+However, due to the cost of adding coats of sealer, it’s usually less expensive in the long run to purchase presealed tiles at the onset.
 Lastly, expect prices above $14 per square foot for custom-glazed floor tiles.

-Now to the fun stuff.
+Now, to the fun stuff.
 Shopping!

 Not only is Saltillo tile flooring durable and beautiful… it’s affordable, too!